MatteoFalcioni/TARS-explains/README.md

   * `get_humor()` / `set_humor(value)`.
 * Prompt enforces: equations are written to files, not embedded in the reply text; references appear as text (e.g., “(equation 1)”).

-> A diagram of the parent/subgraph is available in `./tars_graph.png` (generated from your LangGraph definition).
+> A diagram of the parent/subgraph is available in `./tars_graph.png`.

 ---